 Consider the singer-songwriter who moves from town to town and club to club, playing her heart out for non-appreciative audiences, hoping to be discovered.
 Night under night, under the heat of the lights, she summons forth the strength to convert ambition into action.
 Maybe, just maybe, a few people will be drunk enough by the end of the set and buy her self-published CD.
 Perhaps tonight there will be a talent scout in the house who will see how deserving she is of a recording contract.

 As with the arts, there are no overnight sensations in business.
-We see legions of people, paying the price, pursuing a vision.
-The ostensible trappings of success and fame belie the back-story of struggle and survival that is playing out behind the scenes.
-We know that of the professionals who make the cut, and live lives of abundance and prosperity, many came from modest beginnings and endured lean times.
+We see legions of professionals paying the price while pursuing their vision.
+The ostensible trappings of success and fame belie the back-story of struggle and survival that played out behind the scenes.
+Of those who make the cut, and live lives of abundance and prosperity, many came from modest beginnings, assumed great risk, and endured lean times.
 The common thread is that when the situation dictated, they produced.

 Showmanship in Business Conversation